← Back to blog

 Quick PR checklist

 • New dependency: why this one?
-Any alternatives?
+Are there safer alternatives?

-• Supply chain risk covered: pinned versions, trusted source, commit SHA for git dependencies?
+• Supply-chain hygiene: pinned versions, trusted source, commit SHA for git dependencies?

 • Did the PR pass bundle audit and license checks?